Lisbon in the winter and great packing tips for the woman over 50

 Shoes and Accessories

-• Shoes: Waterproof, non-slip sneakers are a must for Lisbon’s cobblestones and occasional rain.
+• Shoes: Waterproof, non-slip sneakers are a must for Lisbon.
 For evenings, pack a dressier pair of shoes.

-• Bag: A crossbody bag is perfect for keeping your essentials safe and hands-free for photographing.
+• Bag: A crossbody bag is perfect for keeping your things safe and hands-free for photographing.

 How to Pack for Lisbon: Tips for mix and matching

-Here’s a quick guide to styling your packed items for three days of exploring Lisbon in winter.
+Here’s a quick guide to styling your packed items for three days – you can repeat things on day 4 and 5.

 Day 1